 monday.com Work OS is made up of building blocks, which include functionalities such as dashboard widgets, integrations, data visualizations, and column types.

-You and your organization can arrange these building blocks in order to build a platform that meets your specific CRM needs.
+Any team member can arrange these building blocks to build a platform that meets your team’s specific CRM needs.

 If it’s your first time building out a full CRM workflow or you want to learn form industry experts, you can get started in minutes with more than 200+ customizable templates.

 This gives you all the flexibility you need to build anything you can imagine.
-From CRM systems to project management platforms and even something completely new, monday.com helps you develop the perfect workflow.
+From CRM systems to project management platforms to something completely new, monday.com helps you develop the perfect workflow.

-To give you a more complete explanation of monday.com Work OS, here’s a quick overview of everything you can do with monday.com:
+For a more complete explanation of monday.com Work OS, here’s a quick overview of everything you can do on the platform:

 CRM features on monday.com

-With the vast flexibility of monday.com for all work processes, we’ve outlined below the CRM features available on monday.com.
+Below, we’ve outlined the CRM features available on monday.com.

 - Task management: assign tasks or leads to specific teammates and track progress with ease

-- Data storage: consolidate all your team, tools, contacts, and information into a single source of truth
+- Data storage: consolidate your team’s tools, contacts, and information into a single source of truth

-- Lead management: build forms with custom fields, store contacts, and prioritize them based on the criteria that matter to you
+- Lead management: build forms with custom fields, store contacts, and prioritize them based on criteria that matters to you

-- Pipeline management: manage the different stages of your sales funnel with efficiency
+- Pipeline management: efficiently manage the different stages of your sales funnel

-- Customer tracking: track every customer interaction and measure how specific deals are progressing
+- Customer tracking: track every customer interaction and measure how specific deals progress

 - Marketing automation: streamline your processes and get the most out of your marketing budget

-With our CRM template, you can manage customer relations efficiently.
-You can prioritize leads, assign them to specific sales reps, and get more control over your sales processes.
+With our CRM template, you can prioritize leads, assign them to specific sales reps, and have more control over your sales processes.

 Investing in your organization's growth

-When your organization decides it’s time to really invest in growing and supporting your pipeline of potential customers, you need to consider which CRM system can support you in all of your needs.
+When your organization decides it’s time to really invest in growing and supporting your pipeline of potential customers, you need to consider which CRM system can support all of your needs.

 If you’re looking for a CRM platform that’s simple to use, powerful, and flexible— monday.com might be right for you.

-To decide for yourself, we suggest you try out our fully customizable CRM template — it’ll give you a taste of what to expect.
+To decide for yourself, try out our fully customizable CRM template.